josuttis/cppmodules/README.md

 with C++ module files.
 But it helps until we see an established portable supported policy for them.

+> **Note:** The `clmod.py` presumes availability of cl.exe on the path.
+In order to satisfy this prerequisite, you can run it from *Developer PowerShell*.
+The tool can be launched by choosing *View / Terminal* in Visual Studio.

 ## For example

 Assume for a module ModAll (see the subdirectory testall),